alexanderhenderson/project-carcar/README.md

     Nothing too special to run the project.

-    Clone the gitlab repository, and then checkout the branch named "the-main" ("main" branch we forked was protected so we could not change or delete it)
+    Clone the gitlab repository, and then checkout the branch named "main-branch" ("main" branch we forked was protected so we could not change or delete it)

     Run the following docker commands in the cloned directory *after* changing branches: